-Today more than ever women are redefining their roles at work and at home.
-Women have more financial responsibilities than ever before.
-In fact, according to a Regions Bank study, more women feel they are solely responsible for household finances than men.
+Today, more than ever, women are redefining their roles at work and at home.
+They have more financial responsibilities and, according to a Regions Bank study, more women feel they are solely responsible for household finances than men.

-In another study, more than half of women said the thought of running out of money in retirement is the source of stress and worry — their biggest fear other than losing a spouse.
+In another study, more than half of women polled said the thought of running out of money in retirement is a major source of stress and worry — their biggest fear other than losing a spouse.
 About the same amount of women who responded said they fear they could lose all their money and become homeless.

-Given this concern that women feel whether single, married, employed, or a stay-at-home mom, they most likely need life insurance.
+Another concern for these women is providing for their families after they're gone.
 At the very minimum, life insurance can aid in paying for the costs of funeral and burial services, estate administration, outstanding financial obligations, estate taxes, and the uninsured expenses of a final illness.

-The hard truth is that death is inescapable, short of someone discovering a way to reverse ageing permanently, and life insurance is not like other types of insurance.
-The reason for this is that it’s the only kind of insurance where the policyholder is guaranteed to need it at some point in time.
+The hard truth is that death is inescapable, short of someone discovering a way to reverse aging permanently.
+Life insurance is not like other types of insurance - you're guaranteed to need it at some point.

-Vice President of Insurance Services for David Lerner Associates, Dan Gardella, notes that“Life insurance isn’t an expense — it’s an asset that will eventually provide a return on your investment.
+Vice President of Insurance Services for David Lerner Associates, Dan Gardella, notes, “Life insurance isn’t an expense — it’s an asset that will eventually provide a return on your investment.
 As long as you pay the premiums and maintain the policy, your beneficiaries will eventually receive the death benefit.”

 Who needs life insurance?
 The short answer is everyone.
-There are many types of life insurance policies available.
-The bottom line is that life insurance protection for women is equally as important as it is for men.
+And it's as important for women as it is for men.
 It may be time to consult an insurance professional who can help you assess your life insurance needs, and offer information about the various types of policies available.